How Do I Know If My Boat Is Too Noisy?

 - If you have through the hull exhausts without any muffler, then your boat is illegal today.

 - If you have through the hull exhausts with mufflers but do not meet the first point or the proposed dB limits.

 - You can use a decibel meter to measure the sound pressure of your boat.

-- SAE J2005 – Standstill: Proposed limit is 88 dB(AS) three feet behind your transom at idle.
+- SAE J2005 – Stationary Measurement: Proposed limit is 88 dB(AS) measured three feet behind the transom at idle.

 How Do I Make My Boat Quiet Enough to Meet Proposed Legislation

 - If you have a Captains Choice, have it permanently disengaged ie. on quiet mode

 - If you have through the hull exhaust you have a few options:

 - Install mufflers either inside the engine box or on the pipe externally.
 This may or may not be effective enough to meet the standards.
 Large capacity engines and twin engines may be problematic.
 Costs for this range from $500 to $1500 per engine and may be able to be done without a mechanic.